- Download our Moving to Austria Guide (PDF)

 Expats moving to Austria can rest assured knowing that they will be moving to a country with one of the best healthcare systems in Europe.

 Expats in the country will be entitled to public healthcare as a result of contributions made through their taxes.
 Owing to the excellent standard of public healthcare in Austria, most people do not invest in private health insurance policies.
-However, those who have private health insurance as part of their employment package will have access to a greater number of services and shorter waiting times.
+Those who do have private health insurance as part of their employment package will have access to a greater number of services and shorter waiting times.

 Public healthcare in Austria